Creating a Science Gateway App¶

 At any time of development, if another package is needed, we are always free

-to come back and do a pip install <package>
+to come back and do a pip install <package>.
+Ensure the venv environment is

 active when you do.